-3.21 ATP 500 Prize Money Formula Rule
+3.20 ATP 500 Prize Money Formula Rule

-The formula within this rule will be used to determine increases in on-site prize money for the ATP Tour 500 category of tournaments (as this category is currently composed) for the years 2020 through 2024.
-In the event this category is materially changed during this period, the Committee will determine what effect such material changes have on applying this rule for the remainder of the term.
-The formula will be based on a 2-year average growth percentage (AGP) in defined revenues (DR) for all events in the category.
-The Committee Auditor will calculate AGP and submit such calculations to the Committee for review and approval.
+The formula within this rule will be used to determine increases in on-site prize money for the 500 category tournaments (as this category is currently composed) for the years 2023 through 2037.
+In the event Net Income before taxes equals aggregated on-site prize money then this formula and the related reporting rule will be replaced with a 50/50 prize money formula similar to the Masters 1000's Prize Money Formula Rule and with the Tournament Financial Information Rule for Masters 1000 Tournaments.
+In the event this category is materially changed during this period, the PM Committee will determine what effect such material changes have on applying this rule for the remainder of the term.
+The formula will be based on a 2-year Average Growth Percentage ("AGP") in Defined Revenues ("DR") for all tournaments in the category.
+The PM Committee Auditor will calculate AGP and submit such calculations to the PM Committee for review and approval.
 Such AGP will be applied to current year category total on-site prize money as follows: